d3datadevelopment/oxtotp/README.en.md

 # 2-factor authentication (one-time password) for OXID eShop

-This module provides a 2-factor authentication (time-dependent one-time password / TOTP) for login in front- and backend in addition to user name and password.
+This module provides a 2-factor authentication (time-dependent one-time password / TOTP) for login in front- and backend in addition to username and password.

 ## Features